How to Prepare Your Software for Translation

 Step 3: Receive AI-Powered Translations via Merge Request

-PTC monitors your repository for changes to your resource files.
-It automatically translates the new or updated content and sends it via merge request.
+With Git integration: PTC watches your connected branch.
+When it detects changes in your resource files, it translates the new or updated strings and sends a new merge request.

 Ready to Translate Your Software?